catherine-liang/web_downloader/README.md

 Ex 1:
 Input: 'https://data-fairfaxcountygis.opendata.arcgis.com/search'

-Output: a csv file that can be read into a dataframe.
-The dataframe would contain the table from the website
+Output: The names of all the datasets contained in this website

 Outline: